AuthorizeNet/sdk-php/README.md

 * TLS 1.2 capable versions of libcurl and OpenSSL (or its equivalent)

 ### Migrating from older versions
 Since August 2018, the Authorize.Net API has been reorganized to be more merchant focused.
-AIM, ARB, CIM, Reporting and SIM have all been deprecated in favor of `net\authorize\api` .
+AuthorizeNetAIM, AuthorizeNetARB, AuthorizeNetCIM, Reporting and AuthorizeNetSIM classes have all been deprecated in favor of `net\authorize\api` .
 To see the full list of mapping of new features corresponding to the deprecated features, you can see [MIGRATING.md](MIGRATING.md).

 ### Contribution
  - If you are confused about any Authorize.Net features, please create an issue for it.
 Also you can search for it in the [Authorize.Net developer community](https://community.developer.authorize.net/).